DV Court Support Volunteer

 76 people are interested

-Los Angeles City Attorney’s Office Domestic Violence Victim Support Volunteer: Description of Role and Responsibilities
+Los Angeles City Attorney’s Office Domestic Violence Court Support Volunteer: Description of Role and Responsibilities

 Description of Duties

-A Victim Support Volunteer (VSV)) will provide support to victims of misdemeanor domestic violence crimes prosecuted by the Los Angeles City Attorney’s Office at courthouses throughout the City of Los Angeles.
+A DV Court Support Volunteer (DVCSV) will provide support to victims of misdemeanor domestic violence crimes prosecuted by the Los Angeles City Attorney’s Office at courthouses throughout the City of Los Angeles.

 San Fernando Courthouse

 900 Third Street, San Fernando

 DVCSVs will provide one-on-one direct services, which may include, but are not limited to: